Cloud RADIUS Frequently Asked Questions

 No, EZRADIUS is a fully managed cloud-native RADIUS solution.
 This means that Keytos takes care of all the infrastructure management, including server maintenance, software updates, security patches, and backups.
 You can focus on managing your RADIUS policies without worrying about the underlying infrastructure.

-If you want to optionally add a local RADIUS server for an additional layer of reliability, you can use our local EZRADIUS RADIUS Proxy to easily set up a local backup RADIUS server that syncs with EZRADIUS.
+If you want to optionally add a local RADIUS server for an additional layer of reliability to protect against internet outages, you can use our local EZRADIUS RADIUS Proxy to easily set up a local backup RADIUS server that syncs with EZRADIUS.

 What Happens if EZRADIUS is Down or We Lose Connectivity to EZRADIUS?

 While the Keytos EZRADIUS platform is built for high availability and redundancy, there is always a possibility of downtime or connectivity issues.
 To mitigate this risk, we recommend adding one IP address from each region available in your EZRADIUS subscription to your network controllers.
-However, if you want network connectivity even if the internet is down, we recommend implementing a local RADIUS server as a backup.
-This local RADIUS server can be configured to handle authentication requests in the event that EZRADIUS is unreachable.
+However, if you want network connectivity even if the internet is down, we recommend adding the local EZRADIUS proxy as a backup.
+This local RADIUS server can be configured to handle authentication requests in the event that EZRADIUS is unreachable during internet outages.
 You can use our EZRADIUS RADIUS Proxy to easily set up a local backup RADIUS server that syncs with EZRADIUS.
-This way, you can ensure continuous authentication services even during outages.
+This way, you can ensure continuous authentication services even during internet outages or other service disruptions.

 Yes, EZRADIUS will work with Starlink internet connections.
 However, due to the nature of satellite internet, there may be higher latency and occasional connectivity interruptions compared to traditional broadband connections.
 To optimize performance, we recommend setting up a local RADIUS server as a backup using our EZRADIUS RADIUS Proxy.
 This local server can handle authentication requests during periods of high latency or connectivity issues, ensuring a smoother experience for your users.